More Troubles for Yahoo

 Verizon still needs Yahoo as a strategic entry into digital media in order to compete with the likes of Facebook and Google, so it seems likely that the breach will simply force Yahoo to accept a re-negotiated lower price.
 Yahoo's options seem even more limited — without the Verizon sale, their long-term prospects are grim.

 Meanwhile, what about your options as a Yahoo user, or former user, with potentially compromised information?
 You have just one sound option: take immediate action to better protect your information in all accounts (not just Yahoo), and check your credit reports to make sure no unauthorized accounts are lurking in the background without your knowledge.
-You can examine your credit report (and credit score) within seconds by using the free Credit Manager by MoneyTips.

 The Best Prevention: Vigilance and Common Sense